What is Data Governance and Why is it Important?

 But picking the right tools for your data governance framework is not so much about the tools as it is about knowing the goals and objectives of your own data governance strategy.

-Learn achieve data governance and protect your business-critical application data with Delphix programmable data infrastructure.
+Learn achieve data governance and protect your business-critical application data with Delphix Data Masking.